Neuroplasticity in Education: What Teachers Need to Know

 Synaptic pruning is the equally important opposite of this process.
 The brain is an energy-intensive organ and cannot keep every connection it ever makes.
 If a pathway is not used, the brain eventually "prunes" it away to save resources.
 This explains why students forget content over the summer holidays if they do not revisit it.
 Pruning ensures the brain remains efficient by focusing on the pathways that are used most frequently.

 The concept of "critical periods" has often been misinterpreted by educators.
 It is true that there are "sensitive periods" where the brain is exceptionally primed for certain types of learning.
-Language acquisition is a classic example.
-Children who learn a second language before age seven typically achieve native-like fluency because their brains are in a state of hyper-plasticity for phonemes and syntax.

 In a primary setting, teachers see the peak of this sensitive period.
 Children's brains are creating trillions of synapses, many of which will later be pruned.
 This is why early intervention is so critical.
 If a child has a hearing difficulty or a vision problem during these years, the brain may remap itself in ways that are hard to undo later.
-The biological stakes are high in the early years, but they remain significant throughout secondary education.
+The biological stakes are high in the The teenage brain undergoes a massive structural overhaul, particularly in the prefrontal cortex.
+This area is responsible for planning, impulse control, and

 Teachers must be careful not to present neuroplasticity as a magical solution.
 It is a slow, physically demanding process.
 If a student is told their brain can grow but they do not see immediate results, they may become more discouraged.
 We should frame plasticity as a "long game."
 It is the result of consistent, daily habits rather than a sudden "aha" moment.
 The biology supports the effort, but it does not replace it.

 Retrieval practise is perhaps the most powerful tool for driving neuroplasticity in the classroom.
 When a student takes a low-stakes quiz or tries to explain a concept from memory, they are not just "checking" what they know.
 They are physically strengthening the neural pathway associated with that information.
-This is why being tested on material is far more effective for long-term retention than simply re-reading it.
+This is why being tested on material is far more effective for long-term retention than simply re-

 Consider the difference between a student who reads their notes ten times and a student who reads them once and then tests themselves nine times.
 The first student is creating a "familiarity" that feels like learning but is actually shallow.
 The second student is forcing their brain to reconstruct the information.
 This reconstruction is what triggers the release of the chemicals needed for synaptic growth.
 Effortful retrieval is the signal the brain needs to prioritise that specific information.